 iii.
 Select the App and click Allow.

 2.1.
 Scoping and Configuration for Integration

 i.
-Login to your SAP Sales Cloud tenant with user having Administrative Rights.
+Login to your SAP C4C Cloud tenant with user having Administrative Rights.

 ii.
 Navigate to Business Configuration > Implementation Projects.
 Select your project and click on Edit Project Scope.